 Why was my Partnership Visa declined?

-There can be many reasons why a Partnership Visa application is declined, even when you think you’ve done everything right.
-The most common reasons for rejections include:
+There are many possible reasons why Partnership Visa applications are unsuccessful, even when you think you’ve done everything right.
+The most common reasons for rejection include:

 - Immigration NZ is not convinced that your partner is an eligible New Zealand citizen or resident